Exopy/exopy/docs/source/dev_guide/application.rst

   attribute value of the object this dependency collector is meant to act on.
 - 'analyse': a method used to determine the dependencies of the object under scrutiny.
-Build dependencies should be added to the dependencies dictionary and runtime dependencies collector ids should be returned (they will be called by the framework at a later time).
+Build dependencies should be added to the dependencies dictionary and runtime dependencies analysers ids should be returned (they will be called by the framework at a later time).
 - 'validate': a method checking that all dependencies corresponding to this collector can be collected (they exist).
 - 'collect': a method collecting the build dependencies previously identified by the analyse method.

-A |RuntimeDependecy| needs:
+A |RuntimeDependecyCollector| needs:

 - an 'id' which must be unique.
-- 'analyse': a method used to determine the runtime dependencies of the object under scrutiny.
-The dependencies should not be collected.
 - 'validate': a method checking that all dependencies corresponding to this collector can be collected (they exist).
 - 'collect': a method getting the runtime dependencies previously identified by the analyse method.
 This method should request the privilege to use the dependencies if it makes sense.

+A |RuntimeDependencyAnalyser| needs:

+- an 'id' which must be unique.
+- a 'collector_id' which should match a declared RuntimeDependencyCollector id.
+- 'analyse': a method used to determine the runtime dependencies of the object under scrutiny.
+The dependencies should not be collected.

 Please refer to the API documentation for more details about those objects and the signature of the methods that need to be implemented.